 Since the vote took place, three of my favorite radio talk show hosts in Los Angeles and San Diego have been announcing an event for today to launch a recall campaign against State Senator Josh Newman (D-Orange County)—who stood on a street corner in a bear suit while campaigning for his election.
 He represents California State Senate District 29 in the CA State Legislature.
 His was the vote that enabled Senate Bill 1 to barely pass.

 The event today took place at an Arco AM/PM station on Harbor Blvd. in Fullerton, CA. I lived in Fullerton four decades ago while attending the Southern California College of Optometry.
 I decided to drive up to the Arco station this afternoon to check things out.

 As I was driving to the event, I was listening on my radio to John Kobylt and Ken Chiampou of KFI AM 640 Radio (Los Angeles) and Carl DeMaio of KOGO AM 600 Radio (San Diego).
 They had been at the event for hours and were describing the purpose of the event, interviewing guests, and talking about the many hundreds of people who were coming and going.

 When I got there, I was surprised to see the KFI Radio tent and the KOGO Radio tent adjacent to each other.
-I don’t know how each one filtered out the voices of the talk show host(s) for the other station and of all the people swarming around.
+I don’t know how each one filtered out the voices of the other station’s talk show host(s) and of all the people swarming around.
 It was pretty amazing.

 Following the firing of James Comey as Director of the FBI yesterday, he has an open invitation for another job.
 Julian Assange of WikiLeaks has said that he “would be happy to consider hiring James Comey.”